-- I Will Teach You to Be Rich An entertaining, snarky (at times, annoying, I must admit) book about personal finance, written by Ramit Sethi.
+- I Will Teach You to Be Rich An entertaining, snarky (at times, annoying, we must admit) book about personal finance, written by Ramit Sethi.
 Despite the title, it’s got tons of prudent advice.

 - Personal Finance for Dummies Yes, really.
-I read it myself when I first transitioned from tech to financial planning.

 What qualifications do you have?

-Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP®(with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
+Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® and CFP®(with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.